Azzarito, Laura (la2477)

 Scholarly Interests

-Her current projects consider the critical and transformative aspects of using participatory visual research methods with young people in school contexts.
-She is particularly interested in studying visual methods as a means for exploring young people’s embodied identities, their making sense of the body in their daily lives.
-The interdisciplinary nature of her research brings together art education, visual studies, curriculum, physical education and physical culture studies.
-Her research is informed by constructivist, feminist post-structuralist and post-colonial theories.
+Dr. Azzarito’s research examines the links among young people’s issues of embodiment, identity, and inequality from a pedagogical, sociocultural, and critical perspective.
+Her related research interests include the theorization and application of visual methods in education; the examination of the ways in which the intersection of dominant discourses of gender/sex, race/ethnicity, (dis)ability, and social class informs youth’s embodiment, and their construction and expression of the moving body with creativity; visual pedagogies; and curriculum theory.
+Dr. Azzarito’s current projects consider the critical and transformative aspects of using participatory visual research methods with and for young people in school contexts.
+She is particularly interested in studying visual methods as a means for exploring and representing youth’s embodied identities, and making sense of their moving body in their daily lives.
+The interdisciplinary nature of her research brings together art education, visual studies, curriculum theory, and physical culture studies.
+Her research is informed by a wide range of theories, including constructivism, feminist post-structuralism, CRT, Intersectionality, and post-colonialism.

 Selected Publications

 • Azzarito, L., Munro P., & Solmon, M.A.
 (2004).
 Unsettling the body.
-The institutionalization of physical activity at the turn of the 20th century.
-Quest, 4, 377-396
+The institutionalization of physical activity at the turn of the 20 th century.
+Quest, 4, 377-396.

 • Azzarito, L. (2007).
 “Shape up America.”
 Understanding fatness as a curriculum project.
 Journal of the American Association for the Advancement of Curriculum Studies, 3, 1-27